 As one leaves the Main Street commercial district, the community changes almost randomly from a residential area to a commercial area that services boats and other marine related activities.
 Before World War II one could see the waterfront from Main Street, but changes after the war obscured these views.
 These include construction of parking fields near the ferries and multi-story commercial structures.

 The waterfront area of Bay Shore has no significant manufacturing facilities.
 A wide range of businesses serving the commercial and recreational marine industries, marinas, and the large ferry terminals are located along the shores and stream corridor ends.
 The ferry services are divided, with ferries going to Seaview and Ocean Bay Park located on the west side of Maple Avenue, and those going to Ocean Beach, Fair Harbour, Dunewood, Kismit and Saltair leaving from the east side terminal.
 Each terminal has extensive parking lots for their users.
 These facilities are used heavily during the summer months.
-Approximately 6 restaurants ranging from clam bars to stylish Italian restaurants cater primarily to tourists.
+Bay Shore is well known for its delicious seafood and ethnic restaurants.

 The Bay Shore waterfront community lies south of Main Street and is bounded on the west by Watchogue Creek and on the east by Awixa Creek.
 There are approximately 300 homes, most of which are single family dwellings, and 5 apartment buildings.
 Homes in this area date from the late 19th- and early 20th-century.
 During the 1980s economic boom, several high-priced waterfront homes were built for year-round and seasonal residents.